The Double (Seattle Mariners): The play

 After the Yankees took a 4–2 lead on a Don Mattingly 2-RBI double in the 6th inning, the Mariners came back to tie the score at 4 in the 8th inning and eventually forced extra innings.
 In the top of the 11th inning, the Yankees scored a run on an RBI single by Randy Velarde off of Mariners ace Randy Johnson and were three outs from reaching the American League Championship Series.

 In the bottom half of the inning, Yankees ace Jack McDowell, who had entered the game in the 9th inning for a rare relief appearance, faced Joey Cora, Ken Griffey Jr., and Edgar Martínez—the second, third, and fourth batters in the Mariners' order, respectively.
 Second baseman Cora dragged a bunt down the first base line and reached first base safely on an infield hit.
 Yankees manager Buck Showalter argued the call, believing Cora should have been called out for running off the baselines; however, the umpires' ruling stood.
 Center fielder Griffey singled to short right-center field, allowing Cora to reach third base.
 Designated hitter Martinez then doubled down the left field line, scoring Cora with the tying run and Griffey with the winning run.
 The Mariners' dugout emptied and mobbed Griffey, Martinez, and Cora on the field in celebration of the franchise's first ever playoff series victory.

 Dave Niehaus' call

 Dave Niehaus's radio call of the Double is as memorable to Seattle fans as the play itself and became one of the hallmarks of Niehaus's Ford C. Frick Award-winning career:

 Brent Musburger's call

 ABC Sports through The Baseball Network broadcast the Double on television.
 Brent Musburger along with color commentator Jim Kaat and field reporter Jack Arute called Game 5:

-Musberger's call, dramatic as it was, incorrectly implied that Bernie Williams fielded the double in left.
+Musburger's call, dramatic as it was, incorrectly implied that Bernie Williams fielded the double in left.
 Bernie was playing center field at the time.
 Gerald Williams was in left field playing the ball and making the late throw back to the infield.